-Top 10 Things to Do in Africa
+Top 10 Things to Do on an African Safari

-In this spirit, we offer ten of our favorite things to do on an African safari, in no particular order.
+The word safari typically conjures up images of elephants at a watering hole and lions on the prowl.
+But it can encompass so much more.
+In fact, its original meaning in the East African language of Swahili is journey—and your journey through Africa can include all kinds of adventures.
+In this spirit, we offer our list of top ten things to do on an African safari, in no particular order.
 From wildlife activities like game drives to bucket-list thrills like flying over Victoria Falls, a journey through Africa lets you experience the world as you never have before.

 People watch lions from a safari vehicle while on a game drive